- You must complete the marked course on foot under your own power.

 - 10/21/42K will pass all check points without any sign in – our staff will note your number.

 - There will be water and fruit available at all checkpoints.
-Revive drink will be at all CP except 1 and 6.
+HEED drink will be at some checkpoints.
 All other food you will have to carry for the duration of the race.

 - Only 70/100K: You can enjoy vegetable soup at CP4.